KappaAnalysis/Kappa/docs/main.md

 - `outputFile` (str): Name of the Kappa output file, (e.g. `"kappa.root"`)
 - `active` (list): List of object names that should be written out (e.g. `['Electrons']`)

-check skim (KappaTools)
+What Kappa does is summarized in this image:

+![Kappa workflow](http://www-ekp.physik.uni-karlsruhe.de/~berger/files/kappa.svg "The Kappa workflow")

+Several tools are available to check the skimming process and the skim files (tbd):

-- check sizes
+- check sizes of objects in skim
-- check runtime
+- check runtime (performance checks)
 - diff skims
-- look at distributions
+- look at distributions with ROOT

-What Kappa does is best summarized in this image:

-![Kappa workflow](http://www-ekp.physik.uni-karlsruhe.de/~berger/files/kappa.svg "The Kappa workflow")

 # Usage in the analysis